Johan Herman Wessel: Biography

 Wessel was born and raised at Vestby in Akershus, Norway.
 He was the son of Jonas Wessel (1707–1785) and Helene Maria Schumacher (1715–1789).
 His father was a parish priest.
-He was one of thirteen children in a family.
-His younger brothers included mathematician Caspar Wessel (1745–1818) and jurist Ole Christopher Wessel (1744–1794) His sister-in-law was landowner Maren Juel (1749–1815) and naval hero Peter Tordenskjold (1690–1720) was his great uncle.
+He was one of thirteen children in the family.
+His younger brothers included mathematician Caspar Wessel (1745–1818) and jurist Ole Christopher Wessel (1744–1794).
+His sister-in-law was landowner Maren Juel (1749–1815) and naval hero Peter Tordenskjold (1690–1720) was his great uncle.

-He entered attended Oslo Cathedral School in 1757 followed by the University of Copenhagen in 1761.
+He entered Oslo Cathedral School in 1757 followed by the University of Copenhagen in 1761.
 At the university, he studied foreign languages.
 He later made a living principally as a tutor and translator.
 He lived most of his somewhat bohemian life in Copenhagen, dependent on casual work and weakened by bad health and drinking.
 Wessel became the admired centre of The Norwegian Society (Norske Selskab) a grouping of Norwegian literary figures cultivating their national identity in Copenhagen, and writing in classical metres.